 Snag a printable bill payment checklist and keep better tabs on your finances!
-Take your pick from several monthly bill payment organizers and bill pay trackers.
+Take your pick from ten monthly bill payment organizers and bill pay trackers.

 I recently mailed a check waaay ahead of time because I’m paranoid about things getting lost in the mail.
 It’s one of the few payments we don’t have an electronic transaction set up for and I don’t want to have it arrive late!
 I got hit with a late payment fee once because I remembered the due date incorrectly and I’ve made sure I never let it happen again!

 Like many people, we primarily use paperless billing.
 This saves paper and clutter, but it can make it even tricker to keep track of when everything is due!

 That’s why today I’m sharing a bill pay checklist for you to print off.
 Actually, I have 10 free printable monthly bill payment logs for you so you can pick whichever best suits your needs!

 This post may include affiliate links, which means I may make a small commission on items purchased through these links at no additional cost to you.

 Using bill payment trackers is an important part of tracking your income and expenses so you can take control of your finances.
 It’s important to know where your money is going – you can’t set up a budget or hope to ‘get ahead’ if you’re not paying attention to how and what you’re spending on!